adku1173/acoupipe/docs/source/contents/install.rst

 Install
 ============

 AcouPipe is currently available as a source-only package and is not published on PyPI or Conda.
+It supports Python ``>=3.11,<3.14``.

 Tools
 -----